ibm-cloud-docs/schematics/cli-reference.md

    ```
    {: pre}

-2. When prompted to `Enter command-object>`, enter `action` or `workspace` and use the return key.
+2. When prompted to `Enter command-object>`, enter `action` and press the return key.
-3. When prompted to `Enter command-object-id>`, enter the action ID details and use the return key.
+3. When prompted to `Enter command-object-id>`, enter the action ID details and press the return key.
-4. When prompted to `Enter command-name>`, enter `ansible_playbook_run` or `ansible_playbook_check`, and use the return key.
+4. When prompted to `Enter command-name>`, enter `ansible_playbook_run` or `ansible_playbook_check`, and press the return key.
-5. Review the output of the job creation.
+5. Review the CLI output for the job that was created for you.

 ### `ibmcloud schematics job update`
 {: #schematics-update-job}

-Update or replace a job run a copy of the job and relaunches an existing job by updating the information of an existing {{site.data.keyword.bplong_notm}} job.
+Create a job by copying the settings of an existing job, and run the job in {{site.data.keyword.bplong_notm}}.
 {: shortdesc}

 **Syntax**

 ```
-ibmcloud schematics job update --id JOB_ID [--output OUTPUT] [--json] [--no-prompt]
+ibmcloud schematics job update --id JOB_ID [--output OUTPUT] [--no-prompt]
 ```
 {: pre}